List of Call the Midwife characters: Supporting characters

-Timothy Turner
+Dr Timothy Turner

 Timothy is the son of Patrick Turner and stepson of Shelagh Turner.
 He is a smart, tall child and attends the local grammar school.
 In 2013 Christmas special he suffers from polio, which affects his legs.
 He slowly recuperates and eventually fully recovers.
 He is seen to have an interest in medicine, and in Series 5 he helps his mother and father out more in the surgery.
 Timothy sets off on a crusade to make his parents give up smoking after seeing the damage it has done to their health.
 He is pleased when, in the following series, his stepmother gives birth to his brother.
 In series ten Tim leaves Poplar to go to medical school.
 He returns during holidays, when he helps as his father's assistant as well as assisting at clinic and as Miss Higgins' clerical assistant.

+In the 2025 Christmas special, while the Turner's, most of the senior members of Nonntaus House are in Hong Kong, Hari and Timothy organise a party at Nonntaus House.
+Timothy, under increased pressure trying to work with a locum at the surgery who struggles with delivering babies and trying to look after his siblings, results in a drunken night with other junior doctors and trainee midwives, much to the annoyance of Trixie who is the acting sister-in-charge.
+He formally qualifies in 1971, joining the practice.

 Angela Turner

 Angela is the adopted daughter of Shelagh and Patrick Turner.
 She is first seen in the Series 3 finale and is briefly seen in Series 4 and 5 usually with Shelagh, Patrick or Timothy.
 She was born to a 16-year-old mother, and was put up for adoption after birth, when the Turners adopted her.
 It is mentioned in the series that she has a fear of squirrels Only a few things are known about Angela's biological family.
 Angela's birth mother was an unwed sixteen year-old whose parents had changed their mind last minute about keeping the baby.
 Their last name is also mentioned to be Jones.
 Her future parents (Patrick and Shelagh) decided to adopt after being informed that Shelagh was unlikely to conceive.
 Patrick and Shelagh were parents to a son, Timothy, from Patrick's first marriage.